-Marine diesel (MDO)
+Marine diesel oil (MDO)

-In the marine environment diesel will behave as follows:
+In the marine environment marine diesel oil will behave as follows:

-- + Diesel will spread rapidly in the direction of the prevailing wind and waves; - + In calm conditions evaporation is the dominant process contributing to the fate of spilled diesel from the sea surface and will account for 60 to 80% reduction of the net hydrocarbon balance; - + As wind increases, and breaking waves form, entrainment of diesel below the surface increases; - + The evaporation rate of diesel will increase in warmer air and sea temperatures such as those present around the North West Shelf; and - + Diesel residues usually consist of heavy compounds that may persist longer and will tend to disperse as oil droplets into the upper layers of the water column.
+- + MDO will spread rapidly in the direction of the prevailing wind and waves. - + In calm conditions evaporation is the dominant process contributing to the fate of spilled diesel from the sea surface and will account for 60 to 80% reduction of the net hydrocarbon balance;

-ITOPF (2011) and Australian Maritime Oil Spill Centre-AMOSC (2011) categorises diesel as a light group II hydrocarbon.
-In the marine environment, a 5% residual of the total quantity of diesel spilt will remain after the volatilisation and solubilisation processes associated with weathering.
+- + As wind increases, and breaking waves form, entrainment of diesel below the surface increases; - + The evaporation rate of diesel will increase in warmer air and sea temperatures such as those present around the North West Shelf; and - + MDO residues usually consist of heavy compounds that may persist longer and will tend to disperse as oil droplets into the upper layers of the water column. - + In the marine environment, a 5% residual of the total quantity of diesel spilt will remain after the volatilisation and solubilisation processes associated with weathering.